Hello. I'm Linda Bucher, a Master Certified Life Coach, author and business mentor.

 Then it dawned on me …

-Even though I’d been part of a corporate business (and had an MBA), I was neglecting the lessons I’d learned while in that business.
+Even though I’d been part of a corporate business (and have an MBA), I was neglecting the lessons I’d learned while in that business.

 I had a great product (me!), but I didn't understand: